The Preventive Equipment Maintenance checklist [Free and ready-to-use template]

 Machines and equipment malfunctions are scary and expensive issues.
 The consequences often lead to unexpected machine downtimes, prolonged repairs, higher service costs, interrupted production runs, or elevated expenses for spare parts.
 So, what is the way to fight them?

 Preventive and predictive equipment maintenance strategy can save a lot of these struggles and unplanned money spending.
 The specially designed inspection procedures help to prevent equipment malfunction, enhance worker safety, improve resource management, and increase machine uptime.
 In this blog, you can learn about the specifics of preventive maintenance and how to start utilizing the free and ready-to-use preventive maintenance checklist for manufacturing within the Resco Inspections app.

 What is preventive maintenance (PM)?

 Preventive maintenance (or preventative maintenance, as often spelled) is a set of regularly performed procedures that companies utilize to prevent unexpected plant or equipment downtimes.
 The process includes planned inspections of the organization’s assets and scheduling for their replacement or service.

 As explained by the American National Standards Institute (ANSI), preventive maintenance includes adjustments, cleaning, lubrication, repairs, and replacements, but it is not limited just to these.
-There are various types of preventive maintenance procedures, from which the most frequent are time-based, predictive, and usage-based maintenance.
+There are various types of preventive maintenance procedures, from which the most frequent are time-based, predictive, and risk-based inspections.

 A similar, but specifically defined type is predictive maintenance (PdM).
 While often used jointly with PM, predictive maintenance uses a unique set of techniques that help to determine the condition of equipment to predict its necessary maintenance.
 It is scheduled as needed and doesn’t need to be performed periodically.